flippa/promise_pay/README.md

 Note this will overwrite anything in `config/initializers/promise_pay.rb`, but you will still need to set your fee-ids manually in this config file.

 ## Usage

+All API interations, and therefore all params for these classes can be viewed at the official PromisePay doc website (http://docs.promisepay.com/).

 ```ruby
 # A new PromisePay::Session that generates a session token